What plane does Delta use for international flights?

 Delta's Long-Haul Fleet

-Airbus A350-900 The new major air carrier fleet of Delta includes the new advanced Airbus A350 long-haul aircraft that has better facilities and cabin pressure to minimize jet lag.
-A350 offers Delta’s new Delta One Suites with closing doors, a Premium cabin, and the Main Cabin.
+Aerospace A350-900 Delta's new main air carrier fleet consists of modern sophisticated Airbus A350 long-haul aircraft with greater amenities and cabin pressure to reduce jet lag.
+A350 presents Delta's new Delta One Suites with closing doors, a Premium cabin, and a Main Cabin.

 Currently, Delta has a network of over 50 global locations; however, its long-haul strategic focus is designed to ensure that the airline provides non-stop service between key U. S. gateways and other international metropolitan areas.